 UCI president David Lappartient said ahead of the sixth edition of La Course that he would "continue to push" ASO to host a women's equivalent of the Tour de France.

-Speaking to BBC 5 Live’s podcast BeSpoke, he said: “One day of racing is clearly not enough for women.
+Speaking to BBC 5 Live's podcast BeSpoke (opens in new tab), he said: "One day of racing is clearly not enough for women.

 "For women's cycling we can continue to push - I have had strong discussions with them and I hope we can reach an agreement for the future."